openjs-foundation/cross-project-council/CPC-CHARTER.md

 The term for each of these roles is one year (as defined in the [OpenJS Foundation bylaws][]).

 The CPC shall hold annual elections to select a CPC Chairperson and Directors.
-The CPC can decide to spread those elections across the year in order to avoid changing all of its Board representatives at once.
+The CPC can choose to hold those elections at different times of the year or concurrently.

 There are no limits on the number of terms a CPC Chairperson or Director may serve.